Simplifying

 Shoulder Surgery

-SINEFIX™ is a completely new approach to shoulder surgery to fix rotator cuff tears up to 2 cm.
+SINEFIX™ is a novel approach to shoulder surgery to fix rotator cuff tears up to 2 cm.
 It addresses current problems in treatment in order to improve outcomes for patients and reduce complexity for surgeons.

 The implant consists of a base plate with teeth on the underside and two conically shaped attachment anchors with barbs.
 The implant is made of medical grade PEEK (polyetheretherketone) known for its biocompatibility, biostability and chemical stability.